OpenOmics/elasticQTL/docs/INPUT_FORMATS.md

 - No need to manually remove these samples

 **Best practices:**
-- Use continuous phenotypes (quantitative traits)
-- Variance-standardize or rank-normalize phenotypes before running the pipeline
 - Include FID and IID exactly as they appear in your PLINK `.fam` file

 ---